mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>
 <script src="{{furl '/js/jira-activity.js'}}"></script>
 	````
 	This lets you to use D3.js for your chart.
+This file is a shared container of styles (like [AUI](https://docs.atlassian.com/aui/latest/index.html))
+	and scripts you can use for all pages of your add-on.
 1. Create a new file called `views/activity.hbs`.
+	This file is a template you'll use to render the `/activity` URL.
 1. Add the following content:
 	````
 	{{!< layout}}